The Nightmare Before Christmas: Books, comics, and manga

+A novelization for The Nightmare Before Christmas, written by Megan Shepherd, was released on July 4, 2023, to celebrate the film's 30th anniversary.
+On July 20, 2023, Shepherd revealed that she will be writing a sequel to Ernshaw's Pumpkin Queen book, titled Hour of the Pumpkin Queen, which was released on July 8, 2025.
+A graphic novel adaptation for Hour of the Pumpkin Queen is set to be released on September 9, 2026.

+Shepherd wrote the final novel, Shadow Over the Pumpkin Queen, which was released on July 7, 2026, alongside a companion book to the Pumpkin Queen series written by Mari Mancusi, Sally's Journal: Notes from Halloween Town and Beyond.

-A novelization for The Nightmare Before Christmas, written by Megan Shepherd was released on July 4, 2023, to celebrate the 30th anniversary.
-On July 20, 2023, Shepherd also revealed that she will be writing a sequel to Ernshaw's Pumpkin Queen book and was expected for release in 2024.
-On June 24, 2025, the title of the book was announced as Hour of the Pumpkin Queen and it will be available on July 8, 2025.On July 19, 2023, Disney announced that it is partnering with Dynamite Entertainment to publish new comics based on the film, with the first project being written by Torunn Grønbekk.
-On August 22, 2023, Epic Ink published a cultural book titled "Disney Tim Burton's The Nightmare Before Christmas Beyond Halloween Town: The Story, the Characters, and the Legacy" by writer Emily Zemler.
+On July 19, 2023, Disney announced that it is partnering with Dynamite Entertainment to publish new comics based on the film, with the first project being written by Torunn Grønbekk.
+On August 22, 2023, Epic Ink published a cultural book titled "Disney Tim Burton's The Nightmare Before Christmas Beyond Halloween Town: The Story, the Characters, and the Legacy'" by writer Emily Zemler.
+In January 2026, Dynamite released an on-going comic series titled "The Nightmare Before Christmas: The Shiver of Christmas Town", written by Torunn Grønbekk and art by Edu Mwnna.

 Video games

 Two Nightmare Before Christmas video games were released in the 2000s: The Nightmare Before Christmas: Oogie's Revenge (2004) and The Nightmare Before Christmas: The Pumpkin King (2005).
-Ooogie's Revenge was released first in Japan, with IGN editor Ivan Sulic noting that was due to the film being far more popular in that country than it was in North America.
+Oogie's Revenge was released first in Japan, with IGN editor Ivan Sulic noting that was due to the film being far more popular in that country than it was in North America.
 The game acts as a direct narrative sequel set one year after the events of the film.
 It includes contributions of voice actors and some crew of the film, including the art director.

 The Nightmare Before Christmas is also present in the Disney and Square Enix video game series Kingdom Hearts.
 In Kingdom Hearts, Kingdom Hearts: Chain of Memories, Kingdom Hearts II, and Kingdom Hearts: 358/2 Days, the movie is featured as a playable world named "Halloween Town".
+The Nightmare Before Christmas is also featured in Disney Twisted-Wonderland in two seasonal events, in which the cast is transported into the world through a magic book.
+A twisted version of Jack Skellington named Skully J. Graves appears in the first event, "Lost in the Book with Tim Burton's The Nightmare Before Christmas ~The First Halloween~", and a twisted version of Oogie Boogie named Swing appears in the second event, "Lost in the Book with Tim Burton's The Nightmare Before Christmas ~The First Christmas~".